 Advanced robotics sounded like a sci-fi enterprise a mere decade ago, and now we're living in a time where engineers create things we thought we'd never see.
 While some of this falls under robots demonstrating amazing physical prowess in rough terrain, developments are underway to do more complex things.
+And the hardware is always going to need someone who's been to programming school to write the code.

 One of these is in teaching a robot how to feel.
 We don't mean in feeling emotions (even though that's definitely still being developed), but instead feeling physical textures.